 Skaneateles Park- Village of Skaneateles (Shore)

-Grout Brook Public Fishing Rights Map and Brochure (PDF) (348 kB)
+Grout Brook Public Fishing Rights Map and Brochure (PDF, 348 KB)

 General Fishing Information

 Smallmouth bass fishing is good throughout the lake.
 The south end is noted for good bullhead, panfish and pickerel fishing.
 Lake trout fishing is excellent, though fish are smaller than in other Finger Lakes.
-Many rainbow trout and landlocked salmon are caught by trolling on the surface during spring and fall.
-There is also excellent fall rainbow trout shore fishing.
-Marshmellow and worm rigs are popular with local anglers.
+Many rainbow trout and Atlantic salmon are caught by trolling on the surface during spring and fall.
+There is also excellent fall and winter rainbow trout shore fishing.
+Marshmallow and worm rigs are popular with local anglers.
 Ice fishing is good for lake trout and yellow perch.
 For current fishing information a fishing hotline is available at Central New York Fishing Hotline or by calling (607) 753- 1551.